Gophers-Ohio State game recap

 Zach Harrison, Ohio State

-The defensive end make a quick move past Gopher tackle Daniel Faalele and got a strip sack of Gophers QB Tanner Morgan that teammate Haskell Garrett returned 32 yards for a 31-21 lead.
+The defensive end made a quick move past Gophers tackle Sam Schlueter and got a strip sack of Gophers QB Tanner Morgan that teammate Haskell Garrett returned 32 yards for a 31-21 lead.

 BY THE NUMBERS